A Liquid-Fueled Reactor Network Model for Enhanced NOx Prediction in Gas Turbine Combustors

 The equivalence ratio distribution and temperature plots (Fig.~\ref{fig:lfrn_equiv}, Fig.~\ref{fig:lfrn_temp}) illustrate the LFRN’s capability to capture spray-induced mixing heterogeneity and refine the reaction zones with increasing fidelity.
 The 5- and 6-cluster configuration provide a reasonable match in the post-flame zone but lack the resolution to capture the flame region.
 Progressive refinement to 7-9 clusters significantly improves the representation of the high temperature region, while also providing better resolution of the equivalence ratio in various regions, although the improvement is non-monotonic.
 Increasing to 10 and 11 reactors provides better resolution of the reaction zones, showing a hot core of peak reactivity surrounded by a slightly lower-temperature region of high reactivity.

 The \ce{NO} mass fraction distribution (Fig.~\ref{fig:lfrn_no}) provides the most stringent test of LFRN's fidelity, since pollutant formation depends sensitively on local temperature, residence time, and species concentrations.
-In the 5-cluster case, \ce{NO} mass fractions are significantly overpredicted in the flame region, mostly due to the overpredicted temperatures, while they are underpredicted in the recirculation zone, where the reactor network predicts very low \ce{NO} predictions, while further refinement to 10-11 clusters improves the representation of the regions extending from the evaporator to the flame zone.
+In the 5-cluster case, \ce{NO} mass fractions are significantly underpredicted in the flame region due to lower temperatures.
+Refinement to 7-9 clusters provides improved resolution of the flame zone, leading to more accurate outlet \ce{NO} predictions, while further refinement to 10-11 clusters improves the representation of the regions extending from the evaporator to the flame zone.
 Results showing the contour plots for an intermediate mass flow rate of 2.4 g/s are shown in Figs. S1--S3 in the Supplementary Material.